What is a SIC [Standard Industry Classification Code]?

 Standard Industry codes can be 2, 4, 6 or 8 digits but most list vendors only go as narrow as 6 digits.
 The first 2 digits describe the broad nature of the business as seen here.

-Download a copy of SIC (Standard Industry Codes)
+Download a copy of the SIC Standard Industry Code

 The key thing to remember is that each time you narrow down the sic codes, your list will become smaller and smaller but it will be more targeted and that’s what we want.
 Taking the above example, as an illustration, there are 21,056 companies that fall under sic code 13 (Oil and Gas Extraction) and there is only 1 company under sic code 13110203 (Coal pyrolysis) in the United States.